-The library Archives, the Madison County Records Center, and the Fran Hamilton Tax Assessor Office are located on the third floor of the library.
-Be advised that these three repositories house the vast majority of Madison County history.
+The Library Archives are located on the second floor of the Downtown Library and the Madison County Records Center is located on the third floor of the Downtown Library.
+Be advised that these two repositories house the vast majority of Madison County history.

-These three repositories should receive high priority in recovery and mitigation effort's use of available resources to cover their collections or to provide temporary covers for any damaged windows or doors in their departments.
+These two repositories should receive high priority in recovery and mitigation effort's use of available resources to cover their collections or to provide temporary covers for any damaged windows or doors in their departments.
 A limited supply of clear polyethylene type sheet film such as Visqueen Sheeting should be stored in the maintenance workroom or other designated location along with a suitable quantity of heavy duty duct tape for the purpose of sealing off damaged windows or doors.
 This sheeting should not be used in an attempt to cover any other large portion or portions of the library collection unless they are not needed for temporarily weatherproofing these three vital areas of the library.
 Library supervisors and personnel will use extreme care and cautious judgment in covering damaged windows or doors.